riceissa/issarice.com/pages/the-red-leech.md

 date: 2012-09-23
 ...

-I wrote this at the beginning of junior year.
+I wrote this at the beginning of junior year of high school.
 It's quite fascinating to read over now, because I find it to be written by someone horribly inexperienced.
 My favorite sentence is still "Our bus might well have been a tour bus, mindfully stopping only at the desolate patches of the hour."
 The phrase "ceaseless interruptions" is also clever, but not very profound.

 # The essay